Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Many differences are noted between dogs and wolves, both behaviorally and physiologically.
 From a reproductive standpoint, unlike the wolf, the female dog becomes sexually mature generally between 6 and 12 months of age, she generally comes into heat bi-annually (the Basenji is an exception) and will readily mate with multiple partners.
 Forming breeding pairs as wolves do is literally unknown in the domestic dog.
 This makes the domestic dog a polygamous species, meaning they mate with multiple partners.

 This helps facilitate selective breeding by humans.
 If a stud has great qualities, he can be easily bred to multiple females, whereas a female can be bred to different males season after season and can even be bred to different males within a season to obtain a multi-sired litter.
 Inevitably though, we can't help but stop and wonder why dogs are this way?

 One assumption may simply be domestication.
 Dogs are provided with lots of resources compared to canids in the wild.
 Just as a domesticated farm fox may no longer need a uniform coat to camouflage in captivity, a domesticated dog may no longer need to form a social bond with its mate to grant the survival of the litter.
 In the same way, domesticated dogs no longer regurgitate food for their pups as the dog's ancestors used to do and some continue to do in the wild.
 So it can very likely be that dogs are no longer monogamous for the simple fact that they no longer need to be because humans will take care of them.

-So you may want to skip using dogs, swans, and wolves as symbols of absolute loyalty and faithfulness in weddings.
+So you may want to skip using dogs, swans, and wolves as symbols of absolute loyalty and faithfulness at weddings.
 A better idea would be to use coyotes, since a recent study has revealed they are 100% monogamous!

 - Responsible Dog: The Evolution and Domestication of the Dog